-Most enterprise AI tools have a fundamental problem when it comes to organizational knowledge: they do not know what your company knows.
+Most enterprise AI tools have a fundamental problem when it comes to organizational knowledge: they don’t know what your company knows.
 Ask a generic LLM about your internal pricing model, your latest RFP responses, or what your legal team decided about a specific contract clause, and you get confident-sounding nonsense.
-The model was not trained on your documents.
+The model wasn’t trained on your documents.
 It can’t cite your sources.
-It can’t tell you when it is guessing.
+It can’t tell you when it’s guessing.

 NotebookLM Enterprise is built on a different premise.
 You bring the documents.
 The AI only answers from them.